-Poker tells can give you a lot of information about the strength of your opponent’s hand.
+Poker tells can give you a lot of information about the strength of your opponent’s hand not only when playing Texas Holdem, but in other games as well.
 Therefore, you just have to concentrate your attention on the game, and you will be able to spot many useful hints.
 Obviously, there are no guarantees that player is bluffing or not based just on his actions.
 However, if you take your time to notice and remember most obvious tells, you can have an even bigger edge over your competition.

 Online poker tells